aosbornee/DevOps-Work/interview-prep/DevOps-Interview-Questions.md

 - Go the extra mile/be determined ~ As a DevOps Engineer you can't shortcut anything, you must work to complete the product

+## What were the issues you overcame when attempting to create a microservices of your node Application

+- After having successfully connected my containers to eachother I overcame an issue where database was not seeding properly
+- I immediately went into debugging mode and added an additional line of code in a script that would seed the database for me during runtime
+- This corrected the issues that I was facing and meant the application was able to run successfully

 ## Challenges of implementing DevOps